New South Wales Hunter railcar

-The Hunter railcars (J sets), are a class of diesel multiple unit (DMU) operated by Sydney Trains on the Hunter Line in New South Wales, Australia.
+The Hunter railcars, also referred to as the J sets, are a type of diesel multiple unit (DMU) operated by Sydney Trains on the Hunter Line in New South Wales, Australia.
 Built by UGL Rail between November 2006 and September 2007, they initially operated for CityRail.
 The railcars have received only one refurbishment in their years of service.
 This changed their livery from CityRail, to NSW TrainLink.